 - Bird banding:

-- Recommended leg band size for the Barrow's goldeneye is 11 mm.The leg band can only be applied on a young diving duck at around 12 days old.
+- Recommended closed leg band ring size for the Barrow's goldeneye is 11 mm.The leg band ring can only be applied on a young diving duck at around 12 days old.

 Floatable special complete food for sea birds with the highest nutritional requirements.
 Each chunk contains the complete nutrient spectrum.
 The high protein content of 35% ensures a healthy and species-appropriate diet.
 Spiral algae give a more magnificent coloration of plumage and sea salt promotes the salt gland.